Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Stability analysis of LPV systems with jumps and piecewise differentiable parameters

 In what follows, we say that a symmetric polynomial matrix $\Theta(\cdot)$ is a sum of squares matrix (SOS matrix) or is SOS, for simplicity, if there exists a polynomial matrix $\Xi(\cdot)$ such that $\Theta(\cdot)=\Xi(\cdot)^{T}\Xi(\cdot)$.
-The following result provides the sum of squares formulation of Theorem \ref{th:minDT}: \begin{proposition} Let $\eps, \bar{T}>0$ be given and assume that the sum of squares program in Box \ref{box} is feasible.
-Then, the conditions of Theorem \ref{th:minDT} hold with the computed polynomial matrix $S(\tau,\theta)$ and the system \eqref{eq:mainsyst} is asymptotically stable for all $\rho\in\mathscr{P}_{ {\scriptscriptstyle\geqslant\bar{T}}}$. \end{proposition}
+The following result provides the SOS formulation of Theorem \ref{th:minDT}: \begin{proposition} Let $\eps, \bar{T}>0$ be given and assume that the sum of squares program in Box \ref{box} is feasible.
+Then, the conditions of Theorem \ref{th:minDT} hold with the computed polynomial matrix $P(\tau,\theta)$ and the system \eqref{eq:mainsyst} is asymptotically stable for all $\rho\in\mathscr{P}_{ {\scriptscriptstyle\geqslant\bar{T}}}$. \end{proposition}

-\begin{remark} When the parameter set $\mathcal{P}$ is also defined by equality constraints $h_i(\theta)=0$, $i=1,\ldots, M'$, these constraints can be simply added in the sum of squares programs in the same way as the inequality constraints, but with the particularity that the corresponding multiplier matrices be simply symmetric instead of being SOS matrices. \end{remark}
+\begin{remark} When the parameter set $\mathcal{P}$ is also defined by equality constraints $h_i(\theta)=0$, $i=1,\ldots, M'$, these constraints can be simply added in the sum of squares programs in the same way as the inequality constraints, but with the particularity that the corresponding multiplier matrices be simply symmetric instead of being SOS matrices. \bll{When the set of values for the derivative is not polyhedral, then the conditions need to be checked for all $\mu=\dot\rho\in\mathcal{Q}(\rho)$ or an approximation of it.} \end{remark}